SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 1. Click **Apply now** to save the form and continue editing.

 1. In the **Page for inactive form** category, enter a URL or a message.
-This is relevant if a customer accesses the form after it has been set to inactive.
+This is relevant if a customer accesses the form after it is set to inactive.

 1. Click **Apply now** to save the form and continue editing.